YaLTeR/niri/README.md

 See [the wiki page](https://github.com/YaLTeR/niri/wiki/Xwayland) to learn how to use Xwayland with niri.

+### IPC

+You can communicate with the running niri instance over an IPC socket.
+Check `niri msg --help` for available commands.

+The `--json` flag prints the response in JSON, rather than formatted.
+For example, `niri msg --json outputs`.

+For programmatic access, check the [niri-ipc sub-crate](./niri-ipc/) which defines the types.
+The communication over the IPC socket happens in JSON.

 ## Default Hotkeys

 When running on a TTY, the Mod key is <kbd>Super</kbd>.